luk3yx/slitaz-takeover/README.md

 To use `slitaz-takeover`:

 1. Download `slitaz-takeover`.
-1. If you're paranoid about security, inspect the source code.
+1. Optionally inspect the source code.
 1. Execute it (as root).

 To revert back to your original system, you can simply reboot your computer.
 All